blakedallen/gamelogs/README.md

 The adventurers killed 2 dwarves.
-Nebbles cast levitate on the dwarf Blagthy whom he used to scout out any traps in the dungeon
+Nebbles cast levitate on the dwarf Blagthy whom he used to scout out any traps in the dungeon, and lure charles another dwarf who met his demise.

+Blagthy had 12 kids, (1 more on the way), begging for the adventurers to spare him blagthy then ran away screaming

 ### Shadow Dimension (shadowfell)